DrTom/micropython-wrap/README.md

 micropython-wrap
 ================

-Building MicroPython for the WAS STM32F405, and STM32H562 boards

-Build:
+This project contains configurations and scripts for building MicroPython via Docker for the following boards:

+* [WAS STM32F405RGT6][WAS-STM32F405RGT6]
+* [WAS STM32H562GT6][WAS-STM32H562GT6]
+* [WAS STM32H743VIT6][WAS-STM32H743VIT6]

+All of these board are not officially supported by MicroPython.
+The configurations have been stiched together from various sources.
+The F4 and H7 boards are in a good state.
+There are a few probems with the H5 board, see below.

+### Building

     ./bin/build-was-stm32f405-with-docker

+### Flashing

-Hold the `BOOT0` button on the board and press the `RESET` button to enter the DFU mode.
+Hold the `BOOT` button during power up of the device  or when the device is alredy powered up  hold the `BOOT` button and press the `RESET` button to enter the DFU mode.

 Flashing the firmware: